ananyaajay/PRODIGY_GA_02/README.md

 # IMAGE GENERATION WITH PRE-TRAINED MODELS 🤖

-Pre-trained generative models like DALL-E-mini or Stable Diffusion to create images from text prompts.
+This is a tool that utilizes pre-trained generative models like DALL-E-mini or Stable Diffusion to create images from text prompts.
 This code generates an image from a text prompt using the Stable Diffusion model via Hugging Face’s Diffusers library.
 It automatically selects GPU or CPU for processing, loads a pre-trained model, creates art based on a prompt, and saves the result as an image file.

 ## ✓ Features: